top of page

 The horse is coming across the field towards me.

-Although the literal meaning of 'come across' is used relatively often by native speakers, we often use the synonym 'come over' instead.
+Although this literal meaning of 'come across' is used relatively often by native speakers, we often use the synonym 'come over' (link here) instead.

 MEANING 2 : To find something unexpectedly

-In other words, we use it when we want to express that we had no intention of finding what we found.
-There is neither a positive nor a negative feeling attached to this; it is simply used to talk about an experience.
+To elaborate, we use this particular application when we want to express that we had no intention of finding what we found.
+This carries neither positive nor negative connotations; it is simply used to talk neutrally about an experience.

 I was going through my emails today and I came across an important one from my boss that I had missed from last week.